 The castle is absolutely huge.
 The interior has three grand floors and the exterior includes a beautiful garden and several stables.
 Definitely check out the vintage cars exhibition in the carriage room.

-If you want to take the visit to another notch, come in the afternoon/evening instead for an escape room game in the castle!
+If you want to take the visit to another level, come in the afternoon/evening instead for an escape room game in the castle!
 Casa Loma has multiple escape room games and they are top-notch immersive experiences featuring real actors.
 I played Dragon’s Song recently and it was phenomenal.
 Read about my experience here.